About Molly Koeneman

 When I came home to my Chicago life–my beautiful friends, the little studio apartment that was all my own, and a job in my ideal industry (publishing)–I started to wonder if this was the life I wanted or the life others wanted for me.
 It was unsettling.

 So I made some changes.

-I convinced my company that I could do my job remotely, I gave up my perfect studio apartment in Chicago, I moved everything I owned into my parents’ Kentucky home and I started planning trips around the world.
-At the time of writing this (October, 2017) I have traveled to Germany, Brazil, Greece, Ireland, the United Kingdom, Iceland, France, Cuba, Mexico, Colombia, Australia, Peru, Morocco, Prague, Vietnam, Indonesia and Malaysia (updated April 2019).
+I convinced my company that I could do my job remotely, I gave up my perfect studio apartment in Chicago, I moved everything I owned into my parents’ Kentucky home, and I started planning trips around the world.
+At the time of writing this I have traveled to Germany, Brazil, Greece, Ireland, the United Kingdom, Iceland, France, Cuba, Mexico, Colombia, Australia, Peru, Morocco, Prague, Vietnam, Indonesia and Malaysia (updated April 2019).

 My life is amazing.